chasevoorhees/ClickBank_Passthrough_API/README.md

 --------------------
 **MONTHLY_PRODUCT_SKU = 43
 --------------------
-*Order change function looks for an order without this SKU btu with product title containing CANCEL_PRODUCT_TITLE, status = active, and recurring = true then calls changeOrder to alter oldSKU/itemNo to MONTHLY_PRODUCT_SKU
+*Order change function looks for an order without this SKU but with product title containing CANCEL_PRODUCT_TITLE, status = active, and recurring = true then calls changeOrder to alter that order with currentorder.itemNo = oldSKU and newSKU = MONTHLY_PRODUCT_SKU

 --------------------
 CORS_LIST = https://SITEDOMAIN.com http://127.0.0.1 http://localhost https://localhost https://127.0.0.1